Eyobed-Mamo/PFAD-project/README.md

 ## Known limitations
-- The training data is a public dataset of ~800 transactions across 65 distinct merchants — solid for a portfolio project, but a production system would want a much larger and more diverse merchant vocabulary.
+- The training data is a public dataset of ~800 transactions across 65 distinct merchants, solid for a portfolio project, but a production system would want a much larger and more diverse merchant vocabulary.
 - Category set is fixed to what's in the training data.
 A merchant type the model has never seen will fall into whatever category its description